 Algebraic Geometry I-II, Ulrich Görtz, Torsten Wedhorn

-This is a translation of the two German classic books on scheme theory.
+This is a translation of the two German classics on scheme theory.
 The first one deals with general aspects of schemes while the second one focuses on the cohomology of schemes, a notoriously difficult part of an already notoriously difficult subject.
 I think if I had to get a single resource to study algebraic geometry (outside of maybe the lecture notes above), it would be this.
-FNext, this insane book that is also free:
+Next, this insane book that is also free:

 Foundations of Algebraic Geometry, Ravi Vakil